frizb/Bypassing-Web-Application-Firewalls/README.md

  * Binary Characters

 These scripts were created during an assessment, while trying to bypass a Web Application Firewall (WAF) in order to exploit a XSS vulnerability.
+Differnt webservers and browsers interpret URL and strange characters differently which could lead to the bypassing of security controls.
 When I tried to send a > or < character the WAF would block the request.

 The following URL escapes I have noticed are traslated to < > ' by Apache2 based web servers: